 What has attracted most of the interest of the research community regarding the new evidence on the rise of market power is the macroeconomic implications.
-Because market power is on the rise economywide across all sectors and industries, this has helped explain a number of secular trends since the 1980s that economists have observed and that they have had a hard time explaining.
+Because market power is on the rise economy-wide across all sectors and industries, this has helped explain a number of secular trends since the 1980s that economists have observed and that they have had a hard time explaining.
 The book focuses mainly on the effect of the decline in investment and the effect on productivity and growth.

 The Decline in Investment and Productivity.
-The decline in investment is the author's signature contribution to the academic literature: Gutiérrez and Philippon (2017), together with Barkai (2017) and Hartman-Glaser et al. (2016).
+The author (see, e.g., Gutiérrez and Philippon 2017), together with Barkai (2020) and Hartman-Glaser, Lustig, and Xiaolan (2019), has made the decline in investment his signature contribution to the academic literature.
 This is a really big issue for two reasons.
 First, it informs us directly of the mechanism of market power.
 As firms are able to raise prices, they reduce the quantity of production and hence the value of their inputs, most notably capital and labor.
 Chapter 4 does a wonderful job describing the decline in capital investment.
-In particular, the discussion of the financial aspect of the firm and how it affects profitability is elucidating, especially the role of share buy-backs, and the importance of Tobin's Q. It displays Philippon's expertise in finance.
+In particular, the discussion of the financial aspect of the firm and how it affects profitability is elucidating, especially the role of share buybacks, and the importance of Tobin's Q. It displays Philippon's expertise in finance.

 Figure 4.3 shows the widening gap between the investment rate and Tobin's Q, the ratio of a firm's market value over the book value.
 In a competitive economy they should evolve simultaneously without an increasing gap.
-Net investment is lagging, leading to an increasing gap between investment and Tobin's Q. The book does not mention that the gap increases also for another reason, the rise in profitability.
+Net investment is lagging, leading to an increasing gap between investment and Tobin's Q. The book does not mention that the gap increases also for another reason: the rise in profitability.
 Because the market valuation is the discounted sum of future profits, it also reflects market power.
-It is instructive to separate the role of the decline in investment - the denominator of Q - from the impact of the rise in market valuation - the numerator.
+It is instructive to separate the role of the decline in investment-the denominator of Q-from the impact of the rise in market valuation-the numerator.

 The book also argues that market power leads to a decline in productivity growth.
 If investment declines, the argument goes, there is less innovation and therefore less productivity growth.
 I find this a plausible hypothesis, but to date there is limited evidence for this mechanism.
 There is ample evidence for the decline in productivity growth, and the book echoes the forceful argument for the decline in productivity growth by Gordon (2016).
 Yet, there are still a number of open questions.
 The most important one is the correct measurement of productivity growth.
 Much of the measurement of productivity growth traditionally relies on the Solow residual in a competitive market setting with representative firms.
-With the rise of market power and the increased dispersion of markups and firm productivities, these traditional methods may lead to biased productivity measures (see amongst others Baqaee and Farhi (2017)).
+With the rise of market power and the increased dispersion of markups and firm productivities, these traditional methods may lead to biased productivity measures (see amongst others Baqaee and Farhi 2017).

 Other Macroeconomic Implications.
-The book focuses on the decline in investment and acknowledges the effect of market power on the labor share, but otherwise only mentions in passing a number of other macroeconomic implications that can be linked directly to the rise of market power (see De Loecker et al. (2020) and De Loecker et al. (2018)).
+The book focuses on the decline in investment and acknowledges the effect of market power on the labor share, but otherwise only mentions in passing a number of other macroeconomic implications that can be linked directly to the rise of market power (see De Loecker, Eeckhout, and Unger 2020 and De Loecker, Eeckhout, and Mongey 2021).
 The reader would have liked to understand the mechanism by which market power generates these macroeconomic outcomes.